 This means that a piece of drill pipe may be used on up to 25 wells that are 10,000 ft deep During the working life of the drill pipe it will therefore be necessary to determine the degree of damage or wear that the pipe has already been subjected to and therefore its capacity to withstand the loads to which it will be exposed in the future.
 Various non-destructive tests are periodically applied to the used drill pipe, to assess the wear and therefore strength of the pipe, and to inspect for any defects, e.g. cracks.
 The strength of the pipe is gauged based on the remaining wall thickness, or if worn eccentrically, the average minimum wall thickness of the pipe.
 The methods used to inspect drill pipes are summarised in Table 4.
 Following the inspection, the drill pipe is classified in terms of the degree of wear or damage which is measured on the pipe.
 The criteria used for classifying the drill pipe based on the degree of wear or damage are shown in Table 6.
 The ‘Grade 1 or Premium’ drill pipe classification applies to the new pipe or used pipe with at least 80% of the original wall thickness remaining.
 A classification of Grade 2 and above indicates that the pipe has sustained significant wear or damage and that its strength has been significantly reduced.
 The strength of some typical drill pipe sizes when new, and when worn, is shown in tables 11 and 12.

 Drill pipes will generally be inspected and classified before a new drilling contract is started.
-The operating company would require that the drilling contractor provide proof of inspection and classification of the drill string as part of the drilling contract.
+The operating oil and gas company would require that the drilling contractor provide proof of inspection and classification of the drill string as part of the drilling contract.
 In general, only new or premium drill pipes would be acceptable for drilling in the North Sea.

 Brief Of Drill Pipe Inspections to be performed: